 - We draw up development, licensing, maintenance, outsourcing, and assignment contracts relating to software, software packages, and application services.

-- We conduct litigation relating to software developing or other IT services, including judicial expert appraisals where applicable.
+- We conduct litigation relating to software development and other IT services, including judicial expert appraisals where applicable.

 • Assistance with judicial actions for the protection of patents on industrial equipment